 Winter Holidays in Iceland—New Year's Eve

-The winter holidays in Iceland culminate into a grand celebration on New Year's Eve.
+The winter holidays in Iceland culminate in a grand celebration on New Year's Eve.
 As with many other country’s traditions, fire for Iceland’s New Year’s Eve (Gamlarsdagur) symbolizes the burning away of the old year to celebrate the new one.
-Almost every town in the country has a community New Year’s Eve bonfire called a brenna.
+Almost every town in the country has a community New Year’s Eve bonfire called a Brenna.

 Touring Iceland in the Winter

 Iceland's tourism operation doesn’t shut down during the holiday season except for exceptionally inclement weather (loftslag in Icelandic).
 Tour operators will take you to see the country’s sights—the Golden Circle, the Blue Lagoon, glacier hikes, diving, snowmobiling, and the Northern Lights—if you tire of the holiday festivities.

 And on the rainy days when the wind blows sideways, there are museums to visit, stores filled with traditional wool Icelandic sweaters and products made by hip Icelandic designers to wander through.
 Everywhere there are bookstores and coffee shops to tuck into for some quiet.